| Barry MacDonnell's

-(4) modify the copied file while it's open in WordPerfect (it's just a list of words, each on a separate line).
+(4) Modify the copied file while it's open in WordPerfect (it's just a list of words, each on a separate line).

-These steps might be simplified by changing permissions for the file (via its Properties) -- but they work easily enough to revise the file without impacting the original.
+These steps might be simplified by changing Windows permissions for the file (via its Properties) — but they work easily enough to revise the file without impacting the original.

-The Convert Case macro's option Initial Capitals For All The Words simply uses a small trick to effectively make the .ICR file invisible to the program (while the macro runs).
+The Convert Case macro (see above) has the option, Initial Capitals For All The Words, which simply uses a small trick to effectively make the .ICR file invisible to the program (while the macro runs).
 You can view this method in the macro's code.

 An alternative macro to convert text to initial capitals for all words in a selection of text is to use this one-line macro on the selection: